-The two main ingredients are potatoes and cauliflower and while cauliflower is one of my favorite vegetables, even if you don’t like it, I would challenge you to try this.
-The vegetables break down with the spices into a whole new “taste sensation” (for lack of a better term - stay with me here!).
+Okay, back to the sub-jee recipe.
+The two main ingredients are potatoes and cauliflower.
+Even though cauliflower is one of my favorite vegetables (I actually craved it when I was pregnant with my daughter...), but maybe not one of yours, I would challenge you to try this.
+The vegetables break down with the spices into a whole new taste sensation (for lack of a better term - stay with me here!).

 The great thing about this dish is that other than the potatoes and cauliflower, you can use whatever vegetables you have that need to be used up.
 Over the years I've put just about every vegetable in the pot and it always tastes good.